rattamayhorka/idock/README.md

+# Importar footprints desde snapEDA
+- bajar el footprint
+- In KiCad, go to Tools > Edit Schematic Symbols.
+- Click on Preferences > Manage Symbol Libraries.
+ -- In the Global Libraries tab, click on Add existing library to table, the small folder icon and navigate to the downloaded .lib file.
+Then click Open.
+ -- Use the search bar on the left pane of the window to search for the imported symbol and double-click it to open.

 # Verificar conexion con stk500 (leer los fuses del uCONTROLADOR)
 avrdude -c stk500 -p m32 -P /dev/ttyUSB0 -v -U lfuse:r:-:i -v